-Marketing data has become an invaluable tool that can power decision-making but is also an organizational challenge to get right.
-After all, deep customer and automated marketing solutions need time, effort, and specific talents to implement and maintain.
+Data collection in marketing has become an invaluable tool that can power decision-making but is also an organizational challenge to get right.
+After all, deep customer and automated marketing solutions need time, effort and specific talents to implement and maintain.

 From knowing their preferred communication channels to understanding how they feel about specific topics, data allows you to create profiles with the information you need to cater to individual preferences.
 After you’ve gathered enough individual profiles, you’ll build a database you can use to:

 - Analyze behavior patterns based on demographics, age range, shopping history, etc.

 - Make complying with privacy laws such as GDPR and CCPA easier since you have a clear view of what you know about your customers and what you plan to do with their information.

 - Periodically gauge general interest in your brand.

 And those are just a few of the most common applications for databases.
 For experienced marketers, a juicy database is a resource they can apply in almost every aspect of their work.

 If you’ve been in marketing for a while, you’ve probably been hearing a lot about personalization for more than a few years now, but the fact is: 63% of consumers expect personalization when it comes to marketing, product suggestions, order confirmations, and any communications between them and the companies they interact with.

 As we saw in the 5 key trends shaping the CX and marketing landscape, contextual, relevant, and helpful personalization at a scale that elevates the customer experience is imperative for brands.
 Not surprisingly, experts such as Jay Proulx, head of CXM at TMG, consider that “customers want to feel like brands understand them, are equally invested in the relationship, and are ready to personalize based on their recent interactions”.

 Brands must combine analytics and automated management tools into a culture that champions data-driven decisions to provide the most personalized experiences possible.
 And that’s not optional.